Bluesparx/raga/readme.md

 - Setup MONGO_URI and JWT_SECRET

-Start the server: npm run server
+Start the server: npm node app.js

 ### Frontend
 Navigate to the frontend folder.